denisecase/rfp-hunt/rfp-hunt.md

 * Consistent set of sample data in Excel, use one sheet for each entity
 * Risks and assumptions

-Phase 1 teams will be assigned at random for this initial design competiion.
+Module 1 teams will be assigned at random for this initial design competiion.

-These teams will be disbanded at the end of Phase 1.
+These teams will be disbanded at the end of Module 1.

-Development will begin in Phase 2 and will involve the creation of new teams that reflect the types of roles each developer would like to pursue.
+Module 2 to begin a more detailed design and will involve the creation of new teams that reflect the types of roles each developer would like to pursue.